shnewto/sheas.blog/post/limbo-pass.md

 - [theme](https://soundcloud.com/wanderball/limbo-pass)

-someday I'll collect my thoughts about bevy and rapier and blender and what brought be here, to limbo pass.
+someday I'll collect my thoughts about bevy and rapier and blender and what brought me here, to limbo pass.

 there's at least enough for a blooper real of all the terrible ways I went wrong with physics and collision detection 😂